arronelab/OptimisedCarbonara/README.md

 ## Protein Structure Refinement with SAXS and Gradient Descent

 This project implements a PyTorch-based model for refining protein structures using a combination of geometric constraints and experimental scattering data.
 It's designed to optimise molecular conformations by maximizing a likelihood function that incorporates various structural and experimental SAXS factors.
-Its still very well in-development by Chris Prior (christopher.prior@durham.ac.uk), Arron Bale (arron.n.bale@durham.ac.uk), and myself (josh.j.mckeown@durham.ac.uk).
+Its still very well in-development by Chris Prior (christopher.prior@durham.ac.uk), Arron Bale (arron.n.bale@durham.ac.uk), and Josh Mckeown (josh.j.mckeown@durham.ac.uk).

 ## Features